hypo69/hypo/pytest/gemini - set 1/en/suppliers/chat_gpt/gemini_traigner.md

 import pytest

 # No actual function to test in the provided code.
-# This creates dummy tests to demonstrate the structure.
+# This creates dummy tests to demonStarte the structure.

 def test_empty_function_exists():
     """Checks that the module defines empty functions or classes."""